How Canada’s Rogers Outage Affected Payments

 Alongside cash, pre-paid cards, and credit cards largely remained in service during the outage.
 Therefore, given that many people were not only unaccustomed to carrying cash but also unable to withdraw cash from bank machines, credit or pre-paid cards became the default payment type.

 After the incident concluded, Rogers revealed that the outage was caused by an early-morning maintenance update that caused its routers to malfunction.

 A similar incident happened in early 2021 when Rogers carried out an upgrade.
 That event also affected Interac and other payment systems.

 Processing Payments During Future Outages

 International payment networks provide an alternative way for customers to perform transactions when domestic networks fail.
 Though global payments networks including Visa and Mastercard occasionally experience issues, these outages rarely, if ever, last for such prolonged periods of time because they generally rely on more robust infrastructure and maintenance teams than nationwide payments networks.

-Therefore, Payset’s dedicated virtual IBAN accounts and pre-paid cards make a good failsafe against future outages.
+Therefore, Payset’s dedicated virtual IBAN accounts and debit cards make a good failsafe against future outages.
 Contact us to request more information or to open an account.